Address: 900 Court St. NE, S-101, Salem OR 97301

 Detailed Description of Rule Review Process

-A state agency submits an adopted rule to Legislative Counsel within 10 days after filing a certified copy with the Secretary of State.
-ORS 183.715 (1).
+The Secretary of State electronically submits an adopted, amended or repealed rule to Legislative Counsel within 10 days after the agency files the rule with the Secretary of State.
+ORS 183.715.

 If there is a negative determination regarding an adopted rule, the agency is contacted for a response and to discuss possible resolution.
 If a resolution cannot be reached, the negative determination is formalized and sent to the interim committee to which the agency has been assigned.
 The interim committee administrator contacts the agency once the date and time for the meeting at which the interim committee will consider the negative determination has been scheduled.
 ORS 183.720; ORS 183.722.